dsnair2017/kdt/README.md

 # kdt
 KDT Framework

+Pre-requisites:
+1. Requires settings.xml to be placed in .m2 directory.

 1. Setup git and clone this repository.
 2. Ensure Java JDK 1.8 or later is installed.
 3. Install Eclipse (Eclipse auto-installer may have a remote host offline as of 12/12.
 Full installation may be necessary).